-It’s no secret that preschoolers and kindergarteners are naturally egocentric.
-Even when playing or interacting with others, many children have difficulty sharing, empathizing, collaborating, and cooperating.
+Teaching social skills to kids is one of the most complex, confusing, yet rewarding aspects of parenthood.
+It’s no secret that preschoolers and kindergarteners are naturally egocentric—even when playing or interacting with others, many children have difficulty sharing, empathizing, collaborating, and cooperating.

-Begin is here to help you learn eight of the most important social skills for kids, as well as how to incorporate them into your family life.
+Begin is here to help you learn crucial social skills for kids, as well as how to incorporate them into your family life.

 Receptive language skills help your child: